aarya-bhatia/infinite-maze/MG.md

 Testing:

-We have a test_maze.py file to test basic operations of the maze and conversion of coordinates from 1d to 2d array.
+We have a test_maze.py file to test the maze and test conversion functions for 1d to 2d indexing of cells.

 ![Tests screenshot](resources/maze-tests.png)